 Essential Australian Women Directors: 10 Trailblazers Selected by David Stratton

 Sydney Film Festival retrospectives have usually focused on the work of one significant filmmaker, and so far, those filmmakers have all been men.
-This year, rather than highlighting the work of one director, we’re looking at the work of 10 remarkable Australian women.
+In 2019, rather than highlighting the work of one director, the retrospective focussed on the work of ten remarkable women.

 After Two Minutes Silence (1933), the last of McDonagh’s films, we had to wait 46 years for another feature to be directed by a woman in this country – the film was My Brilliant Career (1979), and the director was Gillian Armstrong.
 Armstrong has gone on to a brilliant career, and this retrospective includes High Tide (1987), the film that reunited her with Judy Davis.